 One example: construction of new biotech labs and expansions of natural gas processing facilities.
 Manufacturing, as noted, is seeing a resurgence with advanced methods and was identified as a path for the state’s future growth.

-Pennsylvania’s economy grows at a moderate pace (its real GDP grew about 2.5% in 2023–2024), but its well-rounded mix of industrial might, energy resources, and eds-and-meds keeps it in the top tier of state economies.
+Pennsylvania’s economy grows at a moderate pace (its real GDP grew about 2.5% in 2023–2024), but its well-rounded mix of industrial might, energy resources, and Eds-and-Meds keeps it in the top tier of state economies.

 Pittsburgh and Philadelphia serve as dual economic anchors on each end of the state – one traditionally industrial and now tech-leaning, the other heavy in education, pharmaceuticals, and finance.
 Together, they make Pennsylvania a formidable economic player.

-7. Ohio (Rank #7: $927.7 billion)
+7. Ohio (Rank #7 – $927.7 billion GDP)

 Ohio’s economy, with a 2024 GDP of about $927.7 billion, is the largest among the Great Lakes states after Illinois and ranks 7th in the nation.
 Ohio has a long history as a manufacturing titan, and while it has diversified, manufacturing remains central to its economy: